Frozen Shoulder Treatment in Kirkland, WA

 Frozen shoulder or adhesive capsulitis results in a painful stiff shoulder.
 This condition usually occurs in people between the ages of 40 and 60.
-It is more common in women and people with diabetes, thyroid disease, or cardiac disease.
+It is more common in women and people with diabetes and thyroid disease.
 It also can occur as a result of trauma or immobilization of the shoulder.

-Adhesive capsulitis, frozen shoulder, begins with inflammation in the lining of the shoulder joint.
+Adhesive capsulitis, or frozen shoulder, begins with inflammation in the lining of the shoulder joint.
 The first symptom is pain, and as the pain worsens loss of motion occurs.
 This stage usually lasts 6 weeks to several months.
 After this period, the frozen stage occurs.
-This stage is characterized by less pain, but worsened stiffness and more adhesions (or scarring) within the shoulder joint.
+During this stage, there is less inflammation, but the lining of the shoulder joint becomes thickened and scarred.
+This means there is less pain, but worsened stiffness.
 After several months the thawing stage begins.
-During this stage gradual improvement in motion and function occurs.
+During this stage, gradual improvement in motion and function occurs.
 The entire process can take about 2 years.

 Once the frozen stage has begun, anti-inflammatories and cortisone injections are often less helpful.
 In addition, the dense scar that has formed in the joint is often resistant to physical therapy.
-Yet, these healing methods are still tried first.
-If range of motion does not improve and the patient does not want to wait for “thawing” to occur, then the shoulder can either be manipulated under anesthesia (while you are sedated the shoulder is forcibly moved in a controlled fashion) or an arthroscopic surgery can be done.
-This type of surgery includes small incisions along the shoulder; the scarred capsule tissue is then released to regain motion.
+If range of motion does not improve with stretching and PT and the patient does not want to wait for “thawing” to occur, then an arthroscopic surgery can be done to release the capsule and/or the shoulder can be manipulated under anesthesia to break up scar tissue.
 These treatments are then followed by physical therapy to maintain motion.

 Schedule an Appointment